 Master Gardeners’ commitments to you.
 Now and in the future, Guadalupe County Master Gardeners, Inc. and Texas A&M AgriLife Extension Service will:

-Make you feel welcome as part of the GCMG family
+Make you feel welcome as part of the GCMG family;

 Provide you quality training and associated materials;